markchipman/301-nfs-storage-spaces-direct-md/README.md

 # Create a Storage Spaces Direct (S2D) Network File System (NFS) Cluster with Windows Server 2016 on an existing VNET
 This template will create a Storage Spaces Direct (S2D) Network File System (NFS) cluster using Windows Server 2016 in an existing VNET with existing DNS servers configured.
 This cluster will be deployed as a workgroup-mode cluster, and as such, an Active Directory domain is not required.
+The resulting cluster supports requests from NFS v4.1 clients.

 This template creates the following resources by default: